3rd Combat Engineer Regiment (Australia)

 The 3rd Combat Engineer Regiment (3 CER) is an Australian Army modular engineer regiment trained for sapper/combat engineer operations.
 The unit is based at Lavarack Barracks in Townsville, Queensland and is part of the 3rd Brigade.
-It has deployed to Bougainville as part of the South Pacific Peacekeeping Force, to the Solomon Islands under Operation Anode, and has also served in Timor-Leste, Iraq and Afghanistan.
+It has deployed to Somalia as part of Operation Solace, Bougainville as part of the South Pacific Peacekeeping Force, to the Solomon Islands under Operation Anode, and has also served in Timor-Leste, Iraq and Afghanistan.